mngugi/Algorithms-/README.md

 # Algorithms:
 ---

-Algorithm is a sequence of steps that describe how a problem can be solved.Every computer program that ends with a result is a result of an Algorithm.
+An algorithm is a sequence of steps that describes how a problem can be solved.
+Every computer program that ends with a result is a result of an Algorithm.

 ### Basics of Algorithms
 **Categories of Algorithms**

-    Search − search an item in a data structure.
+    Search − search for an item in a data structure.
     Sort −   sort items in a certain order.
     Insert − insert item in a data structure.
     Update − update an existing item in a data structure.